mjordan/islandora_workbench/README.md

 Also provide tests where applicable.
 Tests in Workbench fall into two categories:

-* those that require a live Islandora instance, which are all in `tests/unit_tests.py` and can be run with `python3 tests/unit_tests.py`
+* those that require a live Islandora instance, which are all in `tests/islandora_tests.py` and can be run with `python3 tests/islandora_tests.py`
-* those that do not, which are all in `tests/islandora_tests.py` and can be run with `python3 tests/islandora_tests.py`
+* those that do not, which are all in `tests/unit_tests.py` and can be run with `python3 tests/unit_tests.py`

-Note that some Islandora tests are not idempotent.
-For example, if a test creates taxonomy terms, those terms are not deleted by the test's `tearDown()` function.
+Note that some tests that interact with are not idempotent.
+For example, if a test creates taxonomy terms, those terms are not deleted from Islandora by the test's `tearDown()` function.

 ## License